andli/cardartvoter/README.md

 - Ranking trends up/down
 - List most most popular red cards, etc etc on the Rankings page
-- Error loading card art handling; display a message and load a new pair
 - Handle double sided cards
 - Filter out weird cards and tokens(?)
 - For generic names like "Mountain", add a gatherer ID